spanda2022/Elevator-Challenge/README.md

 	  ElevatorModule module caters for above functionalities/features related to "Elevator Service".
       	  ElevatorSolution module is the console app for user interaction.
           ElevatorSolution.Test module cater for unit tests for both CentralElevatorSystem and ElevatorModule modules.

+  Added the appsettings.json in the project, which will help to configure the app before the run.
+Please add these files to the respective sub folder of bin folder before running the console app.

+  Also to test the unit tests, the appsettings.json needs to be added to the respective sub folder of bin folder.

  There is a flow diagram attached to the solution(ElevatorDiagram.drawio).